 Most minor infractions are handled by the resident assistants and resident directors.
-The sanctions at their disposal are reprimands, fines, or referral to the Dean of Students.
+The sanctions at their disposal are disciplinary reprimands (D.R.'s), fines, or referral to the Student Life Office.
 More serious infractions are usually referred to the Dean of Students, Associate Dean of Students, and the discipline committee.
-The sanctions at their disposal are written warning, fines, disciplinary probation, deferred suspension, suspension and expulsion.
+The sanctions at their disposal are written warning, fines, disciplinary probation, deferred suspension, suspension, and expulsion.
 Sanctions can be levied by the Dean of Students, Associate Dean of Students, and the discipline committee proportional to the severity of the infraction and number of offenses.

-Additional conditions such as community service, reflective papers, docking a percentage of intercollegiate athletic games, loss of ability to hold leadership in student organization, or follow-up meetings with the Dean of Students (or designee) may be attached to Written Warnings, Fines, Disciplinary Probation, and Deferred Suspension.
+Additional conditions such as community service, reflective papers, docking a percentage of intercollegiate athletic games, loss of ability to hold leadership in student organization, fees for wellness education programs, or follow-up meetings with the Dean of Students (or designee) may be attached to Written Warnings, Fines, Disciplinary Probation, and Deferred Suspension.
 Where appropriate, the student may be referred for counseling, not as a disciplinary matter, but as a redemptive matter.
-Loss of vehicle privileges may be imposed
+Loss of vehicle privileges may be imposed.
+Various other conditions may be imposed in proportion to the incident based upon each situation.